Epang Palace

-The Epang Palace was a Chinese palace complex built during the reign of Qin Shi Huang, the first emperor of China and the founder of the short-lived Qin dynasty.
-It is located in western Xi’an, Shaanxi Province.
-Archaeologists believe that only the front hall was completed before the capital was sacked in 206 BCE.
+The Epang or Efang Palace was a Chinese palace complex built during the reign of Qin Shi Huang, the first emperor of China and the founder of the short-lived Qin dynasty.
+It is located in western Xi’an, Shaanxi.
+Archaeologists believe that only the front hall was completed before the capital was sacked in 206 BC.

 Name

-There are three common pronunciations of the name: Epeng, Efang, and Afang.
-Which pronunciation should be regarded as "correct" has been subject of much debate, with the Kangxi Dictionary advocating for Epeng, and the Guifan Dictionary advocating for Efang.
+There are three common pronunciations of the name: Epang, Efang, and Afang.
+Which pronunciation should be regarded as "correct" has been subject of much debate, with the Kangxi Dictionary advocating for Epang, and the Guifan Dictionary advocating for Efang.
+The official transcription used on site is Epang.
+Afang is a mispronunciation simply based on the most common readings of each character in isolation.

 The Han dynasty historian Sima Qian does not explain what the name means, but the later commentator Yan Shigu provides three possible explanations.
 The first is that the name refers to the broadness of the rooms (fang) of the palace.
 The second that e is a local name for a hill, and the name is meant to suggest the height of a room on a hill.
 The third is that the character fang is sometimes pronounced pang, meaning by the side, and the palace was named for being by the side of the Qin capital Xianyang.